 With all procedures, complications can occur post-surgery.
 Consult with your bariatric surgeon prior to surgery to make sure you understand all of the potential risks and complications for your weight loss procedure.

 After bariatric surgery, it's not uncommon to experience side effects or other issues.

-At UPMC’s Bariatric Surgery Center, we can help you with the following post-surgery problems.
+At UPMC Bariatric Services, we can help you with the following post-surgery problems.

 Experiencing a mild degree of depression after having bariatric surgery is common.
 You need some time to adjust in the months following the procedure.